-This website focuses on culture in the wider sense of the word, the way of thinking and feeling of groups of people.
+Culture in the wider sense of the word is a way of thinking, acting and feeling of a group of people at a given time and place.
+Whether you know it or not, you are a member of dozens if not hundreds of different groups, both physical and virtual.
+Any contact with someone else is influenced by culture.
 Culture in the narrow sense of the word, the arts, may be considered as an expression of culture in that wider sense or an opposition to it.